pluteski/speech-to-text/blog/content/coopspecies_summary_0.md

 * You're interested in evolutionary economics and behavioral economics.
 * You enjoy listicles.

-Tl;dr
+# Tl;dr

 The authors are keen to prove the following points:

 * The way people behave is not fully explained by non-cooperative game theory.
 * Cooperative game theory gives a fuller explanation.

-Assuming that the science for the above is sound (which it seems to be), my takeaways from this are the following:
+Assuming that the science is sound (which it seems to be) some key takeaways are the following:

 * Cooperative behavior based on internalized social norms is an effective way of decentralizing key aspects of group consensus.
 * The sometimes puzzling manner in which people behave in team situations can be explained by how group dynamics trigger social emotions, which in turn trigger cooperative behaviors in line with social norms.

-Co-operation is less likely
+Co-operation is less likely in the following situations:

 * when there are many participants,
 * when interactions are infrequent,
 * when the time horizon is short or
 * when others' actions cannot be clearly observed.

-Non-cooperative mechanisms are most suitable when
+Non-cooperative mechanisms are most suitable when:

-* Interactions are infrequent
+* Interactions are infrequent.
-* Participants are not human
+* Participants are not human.
-* Participants are anonymous
+* Participants are anonymous.
-* Participants cannot communicate
+* Participants cannot communicate.

 ---